 Did you know that soap can go bad?
 I’ve kept little hard hotel soaps in my travel bag for probably a couple years or more, and I have learned by trying to use them that they can go bad.

 There are lots of little neat things that are different when you go shopping here.
 I’ve noticed more things that are imported from Europe, and generally I’ve found that prices are cheaper here for groceries.
 Gasoline is about a dollar cheaper here than it was when I left California.

 I came across my first Massachusetts sidewalk “free pile” today.
 It included some Ray-Ban sunglasses and a cool antique floor lamp.
 But I only grabbed an American flag pin.
 I like checking out local free piles.
-To me it’s like archaeology. “how do the locals live“ LOL
+To me it’s like anthropology, “how do the locals live,“ LOL

 The weather outside today was warmish but not at all oppressive.
 I am really enjoying the pleasant weather.